 Prior operators carried out reverse circulation drill programs during the 1980's and 1990's and although anomalous gold was detected, results were generally poor.
 Recognition of the zoned nature of the alteration in these types of systems appears to have been lacking in prior efforts.

-A 2% NSR is payable to NER from production from some claims on the property.
+A 2% NSR is payable to NER from production from some claims on the property and a 1% NSR is payable to Sandstorm from all the claims on the property.

 v.
 Fri Gold